Medical Malpractice FAQs

 Retention and Release of Medical Records

-Medical records of non-obstetrical adult patients and mammograms should be retained for 10 years from the date of submission of the last claim for payment.
-Records of minors, that is persons under the age of 18, must be retained for at least 10 years from the date of submission of the last claim for payment, or when the minor reaches the age of 20-1/2, whichever is longer.
-Medical records of obstetrical patients must be retained for the same period as minors.
+Generally, we recommend that medical records be retained for 10 years from the date of submission of the last claim for payment.
+Records of minors, under 18, must be retained for at least 10 years from the date of submission of the last claim for payment or when the minor reaches the age of 20 years and 6 months, whichever is longer.
+Medical records of obstetrical patients must be retained for the same period as for minors.
 If the birth was viable, but the child did not survive, the records must be retained for 10 years from the date of submission of the last claim for payment.
-These time periods are recommended in view of state and federal statutes and regulations, pertaining to malpractice and healthcare offenses.
+These time periods are recommended in view of state and federal statutes and regulations pertaining to malpractice and healthcare offenses.

 You must have an authorization or release form signed by the patient or by an individual legally authorized to request healthcare information.
 The authorization must be dated and must designate the name of the party who is releasing the record and to whom the records are to be released.
-A release that states “to bearer” is not acceptable.
 The authorization or release form must state the reason for the authorization (“at my request” is sufficient) and must specify the medical information to be released (e.g., “all my records”).
 Each authorization form must contain an expiration date or event.
 In addition, the Health Insurance Portability and Accountability Act (HIPAA) requires that certain statements be included in each authorization form.
-Thus, you must insure that the authorization form is HIPAA compliant and that it contains all of the required elements.
-Although notarization is not mandated by law, you may as a policy decision require that the signature on the authorization be notarized.
-We recommend comparing the patient’s signature on the release form to his/her signature in the chart.
-If the patient is not the person who signed the authorization, then a copy of a legal document permitting the designee to sign the authorization must be also obtained.
+Use of a standard HIPAA authorization template ensures that the authorization form is HIPAA compliant.
+We recommend comparing the patient’s signature on the release form to their signature in the chart.
+If the patient is not the person who signed the authorization, then a copy of a legal document permitting the designee to sign the authorization must also be obtained.
 These may include, for example, healthcare proxy documents or court papers appointing the person as the administrator or executor of a deceased patient’s estate.
-In unusual circumstances, such as those concerning custody or divorce, patient incompetence, or death, you should contact your attorney to discuss how to proceed.
+In unusual circumstances, such as those concerning custody or divorce, patient incompetence, or death, you should contact your attorney or the MLMIC Legal Department to discuss how to proceed.

-Any medical records containing HIV-related information, the records from an alcohol or drug treatment program, and/or psychiatric or mental health facility records require a specific and special authorization.
-The New York State Department of Health HIPAA compliant HIV authorization is available on the DOH website.
+Any medical records containing HIV-related information, records from an alcohol or drug treatment program, and/or certain psychiatric or mental health facility records require a specific and special authorization.
+The New York State Department of Health (DOH) HIPAA-compliant HIV authorization is available on the DOH website.
 Psychotherapy notes that receive heightened protection are defined by HIPAA as notes recorded by a mental health professional documenting or analyzing the contents of a conversation during a counseling session.
-They are particularly protected under HIPAA only if maintained separately from the record.
-Release without authorization is limited to situations defined under the law, i.e. patient treatment by the originator of the notes, for mental health training in programs at the covered entity and for defense by the covered entity in a legal proceeding brought by the individual, government investigations or lawful activities by a medical examiner.
-Patients are not entitled to access to psychotherapy notes and may be denied the opportunity for review of this decision.
-Notes not deemed to be psychotherapy notes include medical prescriptions and monitoring, session times, modalities and frequency of treatment, summaries of diagnosis, functional status, treatment plan, symptoms, prognosis and progress to date.
-However, if a physician merely writes a note in the office record about the patient’s history of mental illness, the use of psychotropic medications, or the addiction to or abuse of alcohol or illegal drugs, a special consent to release records is not required.
+They are specifically protected under HIPAA only if maintained separately from the record.
+Notes not deemed to be psychotherapy notes include medical prescriptions and monitoring, session times, modalities and frequency of treatment, summaries of diagnoses, functional status, treatment plan, symptoms, prognosis, and progress to date.
+If a physician writes a note in the office record about the patient’s history of mental illness, the use of psychotropic medications, or the addiction to or abuse of alcohol or illegal drugs, a special consent to release records is not required.

 HIV Confidentiality

-Yes, if the patient relays this information as part of his/her history, or it is medically relevant to his/her present care and treatment, it may and, in fact, should be documented.
+Yes, if the patient relays this information as part of their history or it is medically relevant to their present care and treatment, it may and, in fact, should be documented.
 However, that chart then becomes a protected chart under Article 27F of the Public Health Law, which governs the confidentiality of HIV-related information.

 The HIV law clearly requires the release of records only with a special HIV consent form or a court order, issued only after a hearing, at which time the patient has had an opportunity to contest the release.
 A subpoena is not sufficient.